Herne Hill railway station: 1870–1923: Expansion

-By 1870 a track had been added to the east of the station and two sidings had been added to the west; one of the western sidings was a bay platform for passenger trains, which was accessed from the platform adjoining the upper floor.
+By 1870, a track had been added to the east of the station and two sidings had been added to the west; one of the western sidings was a bay platform for passenger trains, which was accessed from the platform adjoining the upper floor.
 Interlocking signalling was in use at Herne Hill by 1880.
+The LCDR enlarged the station in 1884 to meet growing demand: the viaduct was widened to allow for the construction of a second island platform and two lines to the east, of which the easternmost line was used only for freight.
+The foot tunnel under the viaduct was opened at the same time.